Semi-armed flathead: Description

 The semi-armed flathead is largely pale brown in colour marked with a number of dark brown bands across the back and vague small spots along the flanks.
 There is a thick diagonal brown band on the spiny dorsal fin and brown spots and short lines on the soft-rayed dorsal fin with bands of small dark spots on the pectoral fins.
 The nanal fin is pale with vaguely defined larger spots at its base while the caudal fin is marked with small dark spots and short lines which form irregular bands.
-There is no obvious brown band running through the eyes over the crwon.
+There is no obvious brown band running through the eyes over the crown.
 The semi-armed flathead differs from the longhead flathead in having 18 or 19 rays in the pectoral fins compared to 20 or 21 in the longhead flathead, the possession of a preocular spine.
 The do not have the fleshy sensory tubes on the cheek region while L. inops does.
 There is a single ducts in each pored scale in the lateral line while L. inops has two and having larger eyes set closer together, although this varies with growth.